Alternating Matrix Factorization

 The AMF implementation comes with different termination policies to support many implemented algorithms.
 Every termination policy implements the following method which returns the status of convergence.

-ValidationRMSETermination divids the data into 2 sets, training set and validation set.
+ValidationRMSETermination divides the data into 2 sets, training set and validation set.
 Entries of validation set are nullifed in the input matrix.
 Termination criterion is met when increase in validation set RMSe value drops below the given tolerance.
 To accommodate spikes certain number of successive validation RMSE drops are accepted.
-This upper imit on successive drops can be adjusted with reverseStepCount.
-Secondary termination criterion terminates algorithm when iteration count goes above the threshold.
-Though this termination policy is better measure of convergence than the above 2 termination policies, it may cause a overhead in performance.
+This upper imit on successive drops can be adjusted with

 To implement their own initialization policy, users need to define the following function in their class.

-The remaining update rules perform Singular Value Decomposition of matrix V. This SVD factorization is optimized for the use by Collaborative Filtering.
-This use of SVD factorizers for Collaborative Filtering is described in the paper 'A Guide to singular Value Decomposition' by Chih-Chao Ma.
+The remaining update rules perform the singular value decomposition of the matrix V. This SVD factorization is optimized for use by mlpack's collaborative filtering code (Collaborative filtering tutorial).
+This use of SVD factorizers for collaborative filtering is described in the paper 'A Guide to Singular Value Decomposition for Collaborative Filtering' by Chih-Chao Ma.
 For further details about the algorithms refer to the respective class documentation.